holgerbrandl/krangl/README.md

 }
 ```

-To build it locally and install it into your local maven cache simply run
+To build it locally and install it into your local maven cache, simply clone the repo and run
 ```bash
 ./gradlew install
 ```